amkgi/amkgi/README.md

 ### Hi!
 I'm Alexey Kashavkin. 🤝

+I'm currently working as a C-developer on a Linux distribution development project. 👨🏻‍💻

-I'm currently working as a system architect on NFV solutions, which allows me to dive deeper into Linux and learn more and more about it as I explore it and my capabilities.
-I'm also learning and writing in the C language. 🔍
+Previously I worked as a system architect on NFV solutions, which allowed me to dive deeper into Linux and learn more and more about it, exploring it and my capabilities. 🔍

 Also, take a look at my pins, maybe you will find something interesting for yourself there. 📋